SAP-samples/teched2025-AD165/exercises/ex1/README.md

 ## <a id="access-wz"></a> Exercise 1.1 Get to know SAP Build Work Zone

+> [!IMPORTANT]
+> Please make sure to open the link below with the browser context menu, right-click and 'Open Link in New Tab' in order to keep this tab (Github exercise) opened.
 1. Open <a href="https://ad165-m3ep4xn0.workzone.cfapps.eu10.hana.ondemand.com/site#workzone-home&/home" target="_blank">SAP Build Work Zone</a> and login with the user that is available on your desk and the password provided by your instructors.